Abstraction Class & Interface OOPs In Python

 Abstract Method

-An abstract method is a method that is defined within an abstract class without any implementation details.
+It is a method defined within an abstract class with no implementation details.
 Subclasses inheriting from the abstract class are required to provide their own implementation of this method.

 Implemented Methods: